Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 August

-As stated above, August is the month when MANY Spaniards take up to a month for vacation and visit beaches or stay at country homes.
+August is when MANY Spaniards take up to a month for vacation to visit beaches or stay at country homes.
 Many of the smaller family owned and operated shops, restaurants, and bars in Madrid are closed during August.